Houari Boumediene Airport: Terminal 1

-The domestic terminal (Terminal 1) presents a capacity of 6 million passengers per year.
-It was inaugurated on 5 July 2006 by the President Abdelaziz Bouteflika.
-The terminal holds 5000 car parking spaces, a taxi stand, a boarding area of 27,000 m^{2}, and 14 passenger gates.
-Hall 2 in terminal 1 is dedicated to domestic flights, whereas hall 1 is dedicated to the Middle East, and Gulf airlines.
+Terminal 1 is the original international terminal at Algiers Airport, it is divided into 2 halls and has a capacity of 6 million passengers per year.
+While older than Terminal 4, it remains an important facility for both international and domestic flights.

+After the opening of Terminal 2, Hall 1 has been reserved for domestic passengers and Hall 2 is dedicated to the Middle East, and Gulf airlines.

 Terminal 2

 The charter terminal (Terminal 2), renovated in 2007, has a capacity of 2.5 million passengers per year.
 It offers conditions of comfort and security comparable to those of Terminal 1.
 Its domestic traffic is 1.5 million passengers per year.
 Terminal 2 is equipped with 20 check-in desks with a cafeteria, tearoom and prayer room.
 There are 900 car parking spaces, a taxi stand, a boarding area of 5,000 m^{2}, with 7 gates, a luggage delivery area, and lounges for premium passengers.

 Prior to Terminal 2's opening, Terminal 3 was used for operating domestic flights.
 In 2007, the terminal's use changed to pilgrimage and charter flights; but since 2019 all of the charters and pilgrimage flights have been moved to terminal 2 and the former Terminal 3 will be demolished in order to build a new terminal.